sauravrp/yelpsearch/README.md

 - No support on rotation
 - Potential issues with reading, writing, updating db using main thread.
 Only one entry is being written/read at a time so it should behave fine for now.
 Also, yelp json responses are copied over to another custom model object class to reduce json overhead on storing/retrieveing etc
 - Location hardcoded to Austin
+- Gson serialization used for storing into database, either break this up into columns or use FlatBuffers for faster serialization/deserialization